DavyCode/100-days-of-code/log.md

 ##Day 6: January 8th 2017
 **Today's Progress**: Added Auth Routes.
 Added quite a number of frontend packages to project and used them to create some awesome views.
 Made Twitter friends.
 Pushed Code to github!!!
 **Thoughts**: Need a package???
 It's already on npm!

+##Day 7: January 9th 2017
+**Today's Progress**: Getting down and dirty with Redux for React.
+Learnt some generic startup code and played around with the basics.
+Looks promising.
+**Thoughts**: Managing state in individual components has been quite a scary thought.
+I hope Redux finally takes away that fear.